 - the car is lawfully parked; and

-- it is evident that the person could have have driven the vehicle to the location while under the influence of drugs or alcohol (Assembly Bill 67)2
+- it is evident that the person could have driven the vehicle to the location while under the influence of drugs or alcohol (Assembly Bill 67)2

 See our article about the "no driving" defense in Nevada DUI cases.